perttusaarela/sp_ssa/README.md

 This repositry can be used to reproduce the simulations for the paper: STATIONARY SUBSPACE ANALYSIS FOR SPATIAL DATA

-Note that the C-code is taken from the CRAN R-package JADE under the GPL license.
-The original package can be found at: https://cran.r-project.org/package=JADE

 ## Initialization

+Only the code for the simulations and plotting can be found here.
+The bulk of the work is implemented in the Python package pyssaBSS: https://pypi.org/project/pyssaBSS/
+To be able to run the code here, first run ```pip install pyssaBSS```.
-Note that the python code uses interfaced C-code which needs to be compiled separately.
-Before running any code, one should call ```make``` in the c_src directory.
-For Linux users, simply run ```./init.sh``` to make the C-files, initialize data directories, and pull the Kola moss and map data.
+For Linux users, run ```./init.sh```, initialize data directories, and pull the Kola moss and map data.
 Otherwise, use ```get_kola_data.R```.

 ## Reproducing simulation results